grantism/jokeApp/README.md

 ## What could be improved?
 Everything...

 To start with, I would spend more time (and $10) to improve the UI to automatically load the next joke when the user reached the last page.
 I'd also make the cards look a bit nicer as well as implement proper loading & error states.
 I'd also like to improve the UI to use proper constraints to ensure it works across more devices and orientations.

+Adding in some local caching of the jokes to persist them across sessions qould also improve the users experience.

 Next, I would increase test coverage everywhere.
 I implemented a couple of simeple tests, but if I had more time the service, view, view model, model would be covered.